KeithChamberlain/To_Loan_or_Not/README.md

 *Figure 2*: The density plot of loan amount requested shows a tendency for consumers to apply at $5,000 increments above $10K.

-Figure 2 seems to show a higher density of rejected loans below $10k, which may have made for a more appropriate cutoff than $20k.
-ALso, the bulk of the density seems to be *below* $20k for both rejected and approved loans, which also sugests I may have selected a poor cutoff with the opposite effect of what was hypothesized.
+Figure 2 seems to show a higher density of rejected loans below $10k.
+ALso, the bulk of the density seems to be *below* $20k for both rejected and approved loans.

 In order to investigate the two hypothesized groups, the successes (approved loans) at 9 and below were assembled and compared to the approved loans at the category 10+; and the successes (approved loans) at $20k and above were compiled against the successes below $20k to form two groups.

 # Hypothesis Tests

-Binomial plots definitely seem to be trending the opposite directdion from the a-priori hypotheses.
+Binomial plots definitely seem to be trending differently from each other and may be significantly different.
 See figures 3 & 4.
-The one-tailed test clearly

 <img src="https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/Emp_years_approv.png" width="400" height="300"><img src="https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/Amt_approv.png" width="400" height="300">

-A z-test for an approximate test betwen two population proportions was conducted between each of two groups.
-Each group was tallied, receiving a 1 if approved for a loan, and a zero if rejected.
+Each group was tallied, receiving a 1 if approved for a loan, and a zero if rejected for a loan.
+A Welch two sample t-test was conducted over a z-test due to not knowing the population variance.

+For work history, the t-value for the difference in proportions is 605.41, with a p-value 0f 0.0.
+The p-value is smaller than the a-priori chosen critical alpha value of 0.01 so we reject the null hypothesis that the group with a work history of 10 or more years is the same as the group with a work history of less than 10 years, in favor of the hypothesis that the groups are different.
+The figure shows the direction of the effect.

+For Loan Amount, the t-value for the difference in proportions is 952.84, with a p-value of 0.0.
+The p-value is smaller than the a-priori chosen critical alpha value of 0.01 so we reject the null hypothesis that the group that applied for loans of $20k or more is the same as the grouop that appied for loans of less than $20k, in favor of the hypothesis that the groups are different.
+The figure shows the direction of the effect.

+# Conclusion

+These particular cutoffs may be useful as features in machine learning models down the road, or to inform financial analysts further in loan approval decisions.
+One problem with these data for loan amount is the striations.
+There is more probability for a loan to fall on multiples of $5k values than other values.
+This may have an impact on the validity of the anaysis.